Kwame Otu: Club career

 In December 2019, Otu was promoted from the senior team in January 2019, ahead of the 2019–20 Ghana Premier League season.
 On 5 January 2020, he made his debut in a 1–o victory over West African Football Academy (WAFA), coming on in the 57th minute for Emmanuel Ocran.
 He scored his On 27 January 2020, he scored his debut goal after scoring a consolation goal in the 90+ minute in a 2–1 loss to Ebusua Dwarfs.
 He went on and played 10 league matches and scored in 1 before the league was cancelled as a result of the COVID-19 pandemic.

 With the league set to restart for the 2020–21 Ghana Premier League season, he was named on the team's senior squad list.

 After playing for fellow Ghanaian side Vision FC in Ghana Division One, on 1 April 2024, Otu signed with Finnish Veikkausliiga club SJK organisation.
 It was also announced that he will be loaned out to Ykkösliiga club Salon Palloilijat (SalPa) for the 2024 season.
 On 4 July 2024, Otu was further loaned out to Ykkösliiga club KTP.
 On 27 August, KTP exercised their purchase option and signed a permanent contract with Otu until the end of the 2026 season.
 KTP won the 2024 Ykkösliiga title and were promoted to top-tier Veikkausliiga.
-His contract was terminated on 2 April 2025 due to prison sentence.